nondejus/AwesomeUnityCommunity/README.md

 * [NATPunchthroughClient](https://github.com/noblewhale/NATPunchthroughClient) - An example implementation of NAT Punchthrough combined with Unity's UNet HLAPI.
 * [Unity Physics CSP](https://github.com/spectre1989/unity_physics_csp) - Basic implementation of client-side prediction in Unity, so real networking happens, all network traffic is simulated in a single Unity instance.
 * [uTextureSendReceive](https://github.com/BarakChamo/uTextureSendReceive) - Unity network texture sender and receiver for video and frame streaming.
+* [UnityReplaySystem](https://github.com/IronWarrior/UnityReplaySystem) - Project demonstrating how to use input logging to create a replay system, where the replay is viewed by replaying the inputs with a deterministic fixed timestep.

 ## :pencil2: Scripting <a name="scripting"></a>